- Magpie Hill

 - Eucalyptus pulverulenta

-Despite an extended drought, overall the quality of the trees is good.
+Albrecht remarked that despite an extended drought, the overall quality of the trees is good.

 However, there is a lack of understorey vegetation due to drought, compaction and mowing regimes.
 In the past, understorey plants like Bulbine bulbosa and Arthropodium (Chocolate Lilies) have been seen on site.
 On site there was evidence of Lomandra, Chrycocephalum and Cassinia.

 In early 2020, Friends of Grasslands surveyed the site and prepared the list below of native grasses and native flowers.